DoSomething/gambit/README.md

 ### Running in Console

-While Slothie is running locally, open a second terminal shell and run `node shell` to post to the /chatbot endpoint from the console.
+While Slothie is running locally, open a second terminal shell and run `node consolebot` to post to the `/chatbot` endpoint via console.